A Tight Runtime Analysis for the $(\mu + \lambda)$ EA: Lower Bounds

 \end{lemma}

-\begin{proof} The probability for $x = x^*$ is at most the probability that each of the $H(x_0,x^*)$ bits in which $x_0$ and $x^*$ differ was flipped in at least one of the $\ell$ applications of the mutation operator which generated $x$ from $x_0$.
-This probability is
+\begin{proof} The probability that $x = x^*$ is at most the probability that each of the $H(x_0,x^*)$ bits in which $x_0$ and $x^*$ differ was flipped in at least one of the $\ell$ applications of the mutation operator which generated $x$ from $x_0$.
+For one particular position the probability that this position was involved in one of $\ell$ mutations is $1 - (1 - \frac 1n)^\ell$.
+For $H(x_0, x^*)$ positions the probability that all of them were involved in one of $\ell$ mutations is

-where we used the estimates $(1 - 1/n)^{(n - 1)r} \ge e^{-r}$ valid for all $n \geq 1$ and any positive $r \in \mathbb{R}$, and $e^{-r} \ge 1 - r$ valid for all $r \in \R$. \end{proof}
+where we used the estimates $(1 - 1/n)^{(n - 1)r} \ge e^{-r}$ valid for all $n \geq 1$ and any positive $r \in \R$, and $e^{-r} \ge 1 - r$ valid for all $r \in \R$. \end{proof}

 We are now ready to prove our lower bound.
 Since the proof is valid not only for the \onemax function, but for any pseudo-Boolean function with a unique optimum, we formulate the result for such functions.
 We show extensions to many functions with multiple optima in the following section.